nandoflorestan/keepluggable/ROADMAP.rst

 This version
 ============

+- Validate settings with pydantic at startup and then store a separate configuration object within the orchestrator instance.
 - File information, as converted to JSON, is too verbose!
 Find ways of making it smaller!
+- Extract Payload (version) model from File model
+  - File should contain: created, file_title, extension.
+  - Payload should contain: image_height, image_width, length, md5, mime_type, extension, file_title, version_name (original would be ""), file_id, and href could be a property if the model can read configuration
 - Fix inability to store .svg images
 - Review CSRF protection